Techniques for TM1 TI Scripting

-Intellipaat provides career-oriented Cognos TM1 training in order to help you move ahead in your career.
+Check out the career-oriented Cognos TM1 Training to move ahead in your career.

 TM1 TurboIntegrator is the programming or scripting tool that allows you to automate data importation, metadata management, and many other tasks.